HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: HSG-12M Dataset Description

 We then set the degree of $E^{k}: k \in \{0,1,\ldots,s-1\}$ for each $z^{i}: i \in \{-p+1,\ldots,q-1\}$.
 Subsequently, we assign two free coefficients $(a,b)$ to two chosen monomials $z^{j}: j \in \{-p+1,\ldots,-1,1,\ldots,q-1\}$---excluding $z^{0}$, since varying the constant term only raise or lower the entire spectral potential landscape, no effect exerted on the spectral graph.

 For example, a two-band polynomial with $p=3$ and $q=3$ may take the form:

 Under such a sampling scheme, we iterate over all combinations for one-band to three-band polynomials, with hopping ranges varied from four to six.
+This range has well covered all realistic 1D tight-binding crystals (typically $p+q \leq 4$ and less than three bands).

-After removing duplicates, we collect 24 one-band classes, 275 two-band classes, and 1102 three-band classes, amounting to a total of 1401 unique classes.
+After removing symmetric redundancy, we collect 24 one-band classes, 275 two-band classes, and 1102 three-band classes, amounting to a total of 1401 unique classes.

 Finally, we vary the two free coefficients from $-10-5i$ to $10+5i$ respectively, with 13 real and 7 imaginary values, yielding $(13 \times 7)^2=8281$ samples per class.

 \textbf{Dataset Variants.} We provide six datasets tailored to different research needs.